-A. General Attendance Requirements

-All children who reach five (5) years of age on or before September 30th of the current school year are considered school-aged and must attend school on time every day until they meet high school
+- A. For the 2020-21 school year, schools will report daily attendance using the following types: in-person and remote - B. General Attendance Requirements All children who reach five (5) years of age on or before September 30th of the current school year are considered school-aged and must attend school on time every day until they meet high school graduation requirements or reach their 18th birthday.